-Gain support by working with government officials and the media.
-Here’s how.
+Here’s how to gain support from government officials and the media.

-Persuade your state legislature to endorse the observance of Music In Our Schools Month by passing a resolution and, thereby, recognizing the importance of music education.
+Persuade your state legislature to endorse the observance of Music In Our Schools Month by passing a resolution.
 The steps below will help you draft your resolution, gain support, and expedite passage.
 Keep in mind that timing, contacts, and perseverance are of critical importance!

 - Identify influential and approachable legislators.
 Develop a relationship for an honest exchange of ideas about topics of concern.

 - Invite legislators to speak at a gathering of music advocates.

 - Introduce yourself to the legislators’ administrative assistants and researchers.
 Some will prove to be strong supporters who know the ins and outs of state government.
 Find out what support and help they are willing to provide.

 - Brainstorm with committee members to write your proclamation.
 Devise a plan to gain public support.

 - Make a presentation of your goals and objectives to the legislative committees involved:

 - Present your resolution to the person you believe will be most helpful in “shepherding” the project along.
 This may be a legislator or an assistant.

 - Be open to re-wording your resolution, if necessary, as long as the outcome is still valuable.